-If our buildings are closed because of the weather, our text and email messages, as well as our website and social media announcements, will communicate that we will be activating a Bears Virtual Learning Day.
-In very rare instances of significant impact events, when the community’s priorities are redirected to safety and welfare (such as a blizzard, major flooding, etc), we will not make use of Bears Virtual Learning Days and instead use designated make-up days identified in our board-approved calendar.
+If our buildings and transportation are closed because of the weather, our text and email messages, as well as our website and social media announcements, will communicate that we will be activating a Bears Virtual Learning Day.
+In very rare instances of significant impact events, when the community’s priorities are redirected to safety and welfare, we will not make use of Bears Virtual Learning Days and instead use designated make-up days identified in our board-approved calendar.
 We will be clear as to which option we are implementing.

 WHAT YOU NEED TO KNOW ABOUT BEARS VIRTUAL LEARNING DAYS

-- Communication regarding class schedules and virtual activities for the day will come from either your child’s building principal and/or teacher as soon as possible but no later than the morning of the weather event.
+- Communication regarding virtual activities for the day will come from either your child’s building principal and/or teacher as soon as possible but no later than the morning of the weather event.

-- Students will have synchronous (live stream) and asynchronous (at your own schedule) educational experiences following the child’s building two-hour delay schedule.
+- Students will have asynchronous work (at your own schedule) educational experiences.

-- Students will be marked with an unexcused absence if they do not participate; do not complete the work; or if the student is not reported off for illness.
+- Students will be marked with an unexcused absence if they do not complete the work or if the student is not reported off for illness.
 Students who are ill will need to make up the work upon their return to school.

 - Households without access to technology (device and/or internet) should contact their child’s teacher/ principal for assistance and may be given a reasonable extension to complete the assigned work.

-If you have any questions about Bears Virtual Learning Days, please contact Dan Serfass, assistant superintendent, at firstname.lastname@example.org or your child’s building principal.
+If you have any questions about Bears Virtual Learning Days, please contact your child’s building principal.